mozilla-b2g/gaia-email-libs-and-more/README.md

 For instance, to run the `test/unit/test_compose.js` test, you would run `make one-test SOLO_FILE=test_compose`.

 GELAM is a complex piece of software; to make it easier to debug tests, GELAM includes a browser-based test viewer.
 When you run the unit tests, you'll see a reminder to run `make results` to open the detailed logs in your browser.
+You don't need to run a web server.
+See [logic-inspector/README.md](logic-inspector/README.md) for implementation details.

 ### Installing your changes into Gaia